Optimal Translocation of Living \& Active Filaments in Confinement: Model and simulations details

 where $\sigma=1$ is the characteristic monomer size, $\epsilon=10\,u_E$ with $u_E$ the scale of energy (see below) and $r=|\vec{r}_i - \vec{r}_j|$ is the Euclidean distance between the monomers $i$ and $j$ positioned at $\vec{r}_i$ and $\vec{r}_j$, respectively.
 The Finitely Extensible Nonlinear Elastic (FENE) potential~\cite{kremer1990dynamics}

-acts between any pair of consecutive monomers along the polymer chain.
+acts between any pair of consecutive monomers along the filament.
 We set $K= 30\,\epsilon/\sigma^2=300\,u_E/\sigma^2$ and $r_0=1.5\sigma$ in order to avoid strand crossings.
-Finally, we introduce polymer rigidity with the bending potential:
+Finally, we introduce filament rigidity with the bending potential:

-where $\theta$ is the angle formed by three consecutive beads along the backbone and $\kappa$ is the bending energy.\\ Monomers have unitary mass ($m=1$); we can remap the simulation mass to the experiments via the density of the worm, such that the mass of a single ``bead'' is given by $m^* = \frac{\pi}{4} \rho w^3$, where $\rho= 1.1\,g/cm^3$.
-The result follows the approximation of the worm as a cylinder of radius $w/2$ and length $\ell$.
+where $\theta$ is the angle formed by three consecutive beads along the backbone and $\kappa$ is the bending energy.

+Monomers have unitary mass ($m=1$); we can remap the simulation mass to the experiments via the density of the worm, such that the mass of a single ``bead'' is given by $m^* = \frac{\pi}{4} (\rho-\rho') w^3$, where $\rho= 1.1\,\mathrm{g/cm^3}$ and $\rho'$ is the density of water.
+The result follows the approximation of the worm as a cylinder of radius $w/2$ and length $\ell=Nw$.
 Notice that worms have a higher density with respect to water and, being macroscopic, sediment.
 We implement this key physical feature by introducing the effect of gravity, that is, there is constant acceleration $g$ along the $z$ direction.
 This requires to introduce a surface at $z=0$, modeled as a perfectly flat, purely repulsive wall that interacts with each monomer via

-As a consequence of the action of gravity, the polymer moves prevalently on the surface.
+As a consequence of the action of gravity, the filament moves prevalently on the surface.
 However, the motion is not restricted in 2D but is rather still three-dimensional, enabling detachment from the surface, a behaviour observed also in experiments.
 Notably, we map the unit of energy of the model with the work done by gravity on the scale of the monomer size, $u_E=1=mg\sigma$.
 As such, we map the rescaled units of the model to the real units of the experiment as:

-We can thus set the unit of time to $\tau=\sqrt{m \sigma^2/u_E}$, which corresponds to $\tau^* = \sqrt{w/g}=0.007\,s$.
+We can thus set the unit of time to $\tau=\sqrt{m \sigma^2/u_E}$, which corresponds to $\tau^* = \sqrt{w/g}=0.007\,\mathrm{s}$.